HTTP-APIs/http-apis.github.io/Starting-Material.md

 * Read the [issues labeled as "wiki"](https://github.com/HTTP-APIs/hydrus/issues?q=is%3Aissue+is%3Aopen+label%3Awiki)

 ## Contributing to code
+* Before opening a PR be sure that all the tests pass successfully.
+If any is failing for non-related reasons, annotate the test failure in the PR comment.
 * Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.